Sony A7 II vs Fujifilm X-T10

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More heavily discounted: Has been on the market for longer (launched in November 2014).

-Advantages of the Fujifilm X-T10:
+Arguments in favor of the Fujifilm X-T10:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Faster burst: Shoots at higher frequency (8 vs 5 flaps/sec) to capture the decisive moment.

 - More compact: Is smaller (118x83mm vs 127x96mm) and will fit more readily into a bag.